The Effects of Ritalin Use

 The severity of Ritalin's effects will depend on how the drug is administered (i.e. pill form, intranasally, or intravenously) and how much is taken.
 Also, like any prescription drug the effects will typically be stronger for those inappropriately taking it without a condition that merits its use.
 Side effects of Ritalin abuse can include:

 - Loss of appetite.

 - Chest pain.

 Signs of Ritalin Overdose

 Stimulant overdose--even if to a prescription medication like Ritalin--can be deadly.
-If you recognize any of the following symptoms and signs in someone you know to have a Ritalin addiction or abuse problem, call for emergency medical help immediately:
+If you recognize any of the following symptoms and signs in someone you know to have an addiction or abuse problem, call for emergency medical help immediately: